xShoho/fiss-buss/README.md

 ### Conclusion
 This approach makes The programmer to consider what the function has to do before programming

-## FissBuss Problem
+## FizzBuzz Problem
-In FissBuss problem we want the program to return Null if number is lower than 0, return given number if its not divisible by 3 or 5, if number is divisible by 3 we want to return Fiss, if number is divisible by 5 we want to return Buss, if number is divisible by 3 and 5 we want to return FissBuss.
+In FizzBuzz problem we want the program to return Null if number is lower than 0, return given number if its not divisible by 3 or 5, if number is divisible by 3 we want to return Fizz, if number is divisible by 5 we want to return Buzz, if number is divisible by 3 and 5 we want to return FizzBuzz.

 ## Unit Tests framework for Ruby
 To solve this problem using TDD approach I used RSpec framework